 Many of the falls and related injuries such as pelvis or hip fractures occur when a resident is vulnerable and left without the proper supervision or assistance.
 The injuries are common from things that may be normally done without much risk such as getting in or out of bed, transfer from a wheelchair to bed, improper use of patient lifts, falls in showers and off toilets.

-Since hip fractures are very serious and limit the amount of mobility of the patient they unfortunately can lead to other problems such as bed sores due to a lack of mobility or aggravation to the respiratory system or other problems that can lead to death.
+Since hip and femur fractures are very serious and limit the amount of mobility of the patient they unfortunately can lead to other problems such as bed sores due to a lack of mobility or aggravation to the respiratory system or other problems that can lead to death.

 Nursing Home Hip Fractures are Preventable

 There are regulations with minimum standards designed to provide guidance to nursing homes with the hopes of reducing and/or preventing fractures as a result of falls in nursing homes.
 Pursuant to 42 CFR 483.25, which states in Subd. (d) Accidents.
 The facility must ensure that—

 (1) The resident environment remains as free of accident hazards as is possible; and

 (2) Each resident receives adequate supervision and assistance devices to prevent accidents.

 Information About Fractures to the Hip